Avoiding HVAC Maintenance Scams

 In a perfect world, all HVAC contractors would hold themselves to the utmost honesty and integrity in their business practices.
 However, not every business is trustworthy, and many are out to rip off the consumer.
-To exacerbate the problem, these shady businesses also prey on the elderly, people desperate for a low-cost HVAC solution, or communities reeling after a disaster.
+To exacerbate the problem, these shady businesses also prey on the older adults in the community, people desperate for a low-cost HVAC solution, or communities reeling after a disaster.
 Even with underhanded contractors on the prowl, you don’t have to fall for their scams.
 Here are a few tips to help you avoid HVAC maintenance scams in your Garden City, Georgia, neighborhood.

 Types of Scams